-Grants will be awarded for each grant period, with project completion, not to exceed two years.
+Grants will be awarded for each grant period, with project completion not to exceed two (2) years.
 Projects must become sustainable as soon as possible.
-Agencies are required to reapply each year for funding.
-Funding beyond the first year will be determined based on performance of the sub-grantee meeting goals, reporting requirements and availability of funds.
+Funding is based on performance of grantee goals and activities, reporting requirements, and availability of funds; NCOHV reserves the right to terminate a grant award demonstrating poor performance.

-Project implementation must be initiated within sixty days (60) from the starting date indicated on the sub-grant award.
-Requests for an exception to this rule must be justified and submitted in writing within thirty days of award.
-At the discretion of NCOHV, the sub-grantee risks losing the award if the project does not commence as required.
+Project implementation must be initiated within ninety days (90) from the starting date indicated on the grant award.
+Requests for an exception to this rule must be justified and submitted in writing within thirty days of award and approved by the NCOHV.
+At the discretion of NCOHV, the grantee risks losing the award if the project does not commence as required.